Flo-Slv/MikeCodeur/README.md

 # MikeCodeur
-My solutions and projects for MikeCodeur's bootcamp (ReactJS)
+My solutions and projects for MikeCodeur's bootcamp (ReactJS).